huikul/VersatileGrasping/README.md

 # Introduction
-### In this repository, we only provide the code for the GA-CNN training with a mini dataset.
+### NOTE: In this repository, we only provide the code for the GA-CNN training with a mini dataset.

 ## Abstract